-Palm Springs Aerial Tram Open for Independence Day Holiday
+Palm Springs Aerial Tram Open For Independence Day Holiday

-PALM SPRINGS (CNS) – The Palm Springs Aerial Tramway will operate on a modified schedule Monday and Tuesday for the Independence Day holiday.
+PALM SPRINGS (CNS) – The Palm Springs Aerial Tramway Tuesday will operate on a modified schedule for the Independence Day holiday.

 Since 1963, the tramway has carried visitors 2 1/2 miles from Palm Springs to the San Jacinto Mountains, a trip that takes about 10 minutes.
 At an elevation of more than 8,500 feet, Mountain Station is an entry point to more than 50 miles of hiking trails.